 Definitely.
 Any modern construction is considered wrong if it contradicts the prescriptive rules laid out by the ancient grammarians, even if it’s current in Modern Standard Arabic and used widely in the written media.
-One example that sticks in my mind comes from a meeting I attended at the language academy in Jordan where there was an objection to the use of the verb ‘raʃad’ as a transitive verb – not sure how to translate it, something like ‘to know, acquire knowledge, grow in knowledge’.
-In that year, 1980s, stickers were being used next to light switches with the expression ‘tarʃi:d il ʔistihla:k’ (ration/limit consumption), meant to remind people to switch off lights to reduce consumption of electricity.
-In this expression the derivative form ‘tarʃi:d’ is followed by an object.
-They spent most of the session discussing this catastrophe, and decided to file a complaint demanding that the stickers be withdrawn.
-They were never withdrawn and the expression is widely used.
+One example that sticks in my mind comes from a meeting I attended at the Language Academy of Jordan where there was an objection to the use of the verb ‘raʃad’ (to acquire knowledge, to rationalise) as a transitive verb.
+In that year, 1987, thereabouts, labels were being placed next to light switches with the expression ‘tarʃi:d il ʔistihla:k’ (rationing consumption), which was meant to remind people to switch off lights to reduce consumption of electricity.
+In this expression the derivative form ‘tarʃi:d’ is followed by an object, which apparently contravenes the traditional rules of Arabic grammar.
+The Academy spent most of the session discussing the matter, and decided to file a complaint demanding that the labels be withdrawn.
+They were never withdrawn and the expression is nowadays widely used.

 - The syntactic model is based on word-word dependencies, which can include subordinate clauses introduced by a subordinator.

 - The morphology is frighteningly complicated.

 - It’s very boring.

 I certainly found it so.
 Additionally, no one remembers anything at the end of it, only the anxiety remains.